pravesh-pandey/openmrs-contrib-telemedicine-proxy/README.md

 # Openmrs-contrib-telemedicine-proxy
 This repository contains a reverse proxy for the OpenMRS server.
 It helps increase security of the server from illegal access and other attempts to harm the server.
-The proxy has been developed using [Flask](https://flask.palletsprojects.com/en/1.0.x/) and [Gunicorn](https://gunicorn.org/) as the WSGI client.
+This proxy has been developed using [Flask](https://flask.palletsprojects.com/en/1.0.x/) and [Gunicorn](https://gunicorn.org/) as the WSGI client.
 <br>
 #### The Flask app has two endpoints